CP1404/Practicals/prac_07/README.md

 # Practical 07 - Classes 2

+# This prac is being updated currently.
+Try again shortly.
+Thank you...

 Remember to do this prac (as usual now) in a **new branch**, then do a **pull request**, mentioning the correct student to get a code review.
 Remember to check and do your code review when requested.